 Have you ever had a crush on someone?
 Were you embarrassed?
 And do you think it was healthy?

 We’ve all played the lead role in a drama ladened with angst, sweaty palms, racing heart and the inability to concentrate on anything or anyone else except the object of our desire.
-Crushes are be extremely embarrassing, and can be difficult to imagine that all this cringe worthy behavior has a purpose and is actually good for us – at least most of the time.
+Crushes can be extremely embarrassing, and can be difficult to imagine that all this cringe worthy behavior has a purpose and is actually good for us – at least most of the time.

 Crushes have more to do with fantasy than reality.
 We can be taken unaware when Cupid strikes, suddenly becoming self conscious around someone you find attractive.
 Why it happens is a bit of a mystery.
 It tells more about the admirer than the admired.